forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

   endCharacterOffset=19>network project</walkthrough-editor-select-line>
 on line 8.
 Otherwise, you can leave this empty.

-**Note that Forseti will run on VMs with external IPs by default.**

 ## Enable Optional Features
 There are additional settings which you can configure in the settings file to enable advanced Forseti functionality.